chrisli30/revealjs-slides/syllabus/8-XCM/3-Jira_Tutorial/Jira_Tutorial_slides.md

 ---

 # Common functionalities
-## Issue Types
+## Issue Types （three standard issue types，one child type，one parent issue type）

-### Story
+### Story - standard issue type
-Story means “User story” or “User requirement”  - something that our users will care about
+Stories, also called “user stories,” are short requirements or requests written from the perspective of an end user.
 - “Change dashboard color from green to blue”
 - “Add phone number to user profile”

 ---v

-### Bug
+### Bug - standard issue type
-But is something that does not work as expected and needs to be fixed.
+A bug is a problem which impairs or prevents the functions of a product.
 - “Username allows space characters”

 ---v

-### Task
+### Task - standard issue type
 A work that needs to be completed.
 - “Delete users not active in the last five years”

 ---v

-### Sub-task
+### Sub-task - child issue type
+A subtask is a piece of work that is required to complete a task.
 Task “Delete users not active in the last five years”
 - “Filter users in the last five years”

 ---v

-### Epic
+### Epic - Parent issue type
-Grouping of several issues of any type related to the same functionality
+Grouping of several issues of any type related to the same functionality.
+Epics group together bugs, stories, and tasks to show the progress of a larger initiative.
 Shopping Cart:<>Epic
 - add item to cart
 - remove item from cart